pennersr/django-allauth/docs/configuration.rst

   an alternative to setting this to True.

 ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL (=settings.LOGIN_URL)
-  The URL to redirect to after a successful e-mail confirmation, in case no user is logged in.
+  The URL to redirect to after a successful email confirmation, in case no user is logged in.

 ACCOUNT_EMAIL_CONFIRMATION_AUTHENTICATED_REDIRECT_URL (=None)
-  The URL to redirect to after a successful e-mail confirmation, in case of an authenticated user.
+  The URL to redirect to after a successful email confirmation, in case of an authenticated user.
 Set to ``None`` to use ``settings.LOGIN_REDIRECT_URL``.